-A Minnesota power of attorney is a power of attorney form complies with Minnesota’s power of attorney statutes.
-This act specifically outlines the parameters of a legally enforceable power of attorney, and ensures that the form, as well as its duties are protected under the law.
+A Minnesota power of attorney is a power of attorney form that must comply with the State of Minnesota’s power of attorney statutes.
+Minnesota statutes specifically outline the parameters of a legally enforceable power of attorney and ensure that the form, as well as its duties, are protected under the law.
+Minnesota also has a statutory short form available from the Attorney General's office.
+In Minnesota, a power of attorney shall, according to the Minnesota Judicial Branch:

 General Power of Attorney